SSbit01/singlecrypt/README.md

 ## Example

-Let's say you have a user ID in a server and you want the server to encrypt and store the ID in a cookie.
+Let's say you have a session ID in a server and you want the server to encrypt and store the ID in a cookie.

-`./lib/user/crypto.ts`
+`./lib/session/crypto.ts`

 ```typescript
 import {